 A for Asymmetry - the mole is not symmetrical

-B for Border - the border of the mole or freckle is irregular
+B for Border - the edge of the mole or freckle is irregular or spreading

 C for Colour - variation in colour